pngan/AdventOfCode-2024/README.md

 C# solutions to the [Advent Of Code 2024](https://adventofcode.com/) Puzzles.

 - Unit Tests are provided to verify the answers for Part 1 and Part 2 of the puzzles.
 These Tests are run automatically when code is pushed to the `main` branch using GitHub Actions.
 - The convenience script `Get-AdventOfCodeInput.ps1` can be used to download puzzle inputs, using the Advent of Code API.
+The cookie required by this script can be obtained [as follows](https://github.com/GreenLightning/advent-of-code-downloader?tab=readme-ov-file#how-do-i-get-my-session-cookie)
 - Because the script is not digitally signed, you must bypass Windows security policy using

 ```powershell